Who is it in the press that calls on me?

 The Deutsche Bank programme has, over six years, introduced Shakespeare to more than 70 per cent of London’s state schools…The rapt children’s faces were as much a spectacle as the play itself.

 "...more than 600 of our pupils have met Shakespeare on the (Globe) stage, have understood his language and are keen to recount their interpretations back in school."

 English teacher Mark Beyer-Kay, writing in the Times Educational Supplement (TES), December 2011

-Globe Education celebrates its first two PhDs
+Globe Education PhDs